-CHFA requires all projects to obtain green building certification and accepts several certification pathways through a variety of programs as described below.
-Applicants are encouraged to engage a green building consultant to determine the best pathway for the project.
+CHFA requires all projects to obtain green building certification and accepts severalcertification pathways through a variety of programs as described below.
+Applicants are encouraged to engage a green building consultant to determine the best pathway for theproject.

-As of the 2020 QAP, there are two additional green building standard requirements that must be met:
+As of the 2020 QAP, there are two additional green building standard requirements that must be met: In addition to green building certification, there are two additional requirements: